 - She's a beginner

 In other words, most people who hire you will be older than you are.
-As I mentioned in my review of older personal trainers, you need to understand that older people (not that 40 is “old” but you know what I mean…) may have kids who are your age.
+As I mentioned in my review of older personal trainers, you need to understand older folks (not that 40 is “old” but you know what I mean…) may have kids who are your age.

 The people who hire you may know more about health and fitness than you do!
-And, if you compound this by not having a fitness certification, it only increases the odds that you won't be able to make any money as a fitness instructor.
+If you compound this by not having a fitness certification, it only increases the odds that you won't be able to make any money as a fitness instructor.

 There is only one remedy for this.
 If you are a teenager or in your early 20s right now, the only option you have is to be as smart as you can be.
 That means knowing more than the fluff you see on bodybuilding websites and fitness magazines.

-Some ways you can do this – besides getting certified include:
+Some ways you can do this – besides also getting certified include:

 - Watch Doctor TV shows (your clients watch them!)